Companies that use RB2B

 A salesperson should understand that RB2B's customers are in active growth mode and likely experimenting with new channels to identify prospects.
 They're sophisticated enough to invest in sales tools but small enough that every dollar counts.
 They need to prove ROI quickly and probably have lean teams wearing multiple hats.

-Based on an analysis of job postings that mention RB2B
+Source: Analysis of 100 job postings that mention RB2B

 Job titles that mention RB2B